PuddyClub/Firebase-Discord-Interactions/README.md

 The vanilla Express Response.
 It is recommended that you use only the methods: res.status | res.json

+### result.reply
+Place a string or an object with the JSON values that will be returned to the Discord Interaction Endpoint API.
+(All JSON options explained in the official Discord Documentation can be placed here.)

+### result.get
+Quick systems to obtain values that are within your slash command.

+author() - return the message author.

+boolean(optionName) - return a boolean value.
+integer(optionName) - return a integer value.
+string(optionName) - return a boolean value.

+subCommand(optionName) - return a subCommand value.
+subCommandGroup(optionName, subCommandName, itemName) - return a subCommand group value.
+(Not Tested)

 ### result.types
 Object of numbers with the option types in the "result.interaction.data[0].type".